Verckys Kiamuangana Mateta: Death

-In November 2007, Le Potentiel reported that Verckys was in poor health, noting his reliance on a walking cane.
-Following the death of fellow musician Madilu System in August 2007, Tabu Ley Rochereau publicly appealed for government assistance on Kiamuangana's behalf, citing his declining condition.
-In response, the Minister of Culture and Arts, Marcel Malenso Ndodila, allocated funds to facilitate Verckys' transfer to Belgium for medical treatment.
+In November 2007, Le Potentiel reported that Verckys was in poor health and noted his reliance on a walking cane.
+After the death of fellow musician Madilu System in August 2007, Tabu Ley Rochereau publicly appealed for government assistance on Kiamuangana's behalf, citing his declining condition.
+In response, the Minister of Culture and Arts, Marcel Malenso Ndodila, allocated funds to facilitate his transfer to Belgium for medical treatment.
 After several attempts to secure a visa, he was eventually able to travel to Belgium for care.

-By April 2022, reports confirmed that Verckys had previously suffered a stroke, which had left him with lasting cognitive impairments.
-Observers noted that he had not fully regained his mental faculties and lacked the capacity to understand or consent to legal or personal decisions.
-Footage from his April 2022 marriage ceremony, widely circulated on social media, showed him in a visibly weakened state, struggling to walk, avoiding eye contact, and appearing incoherent and unresponsive throughout the nuptial rites.

-Verckys died on 13 October in Kinshasa at the age of 78.
-His funeral, held on 19 December, was a major national event.
-Prior to burial, his remains were displayed at both the National Museum of the Democratic Republic of the Congo and the esplanade of the People's Palace.
-He was laid to rest at the "Entre Terre et Ciel" cemetery in Kinshasa.
+By April 2022, reports confirmed that Verckys had previously suffered a stroke.
+He had not fully regained his mental faculties and lacked the capacity to understand or consent to legal or personal decisions.
+Footage from his April 2022 marriage ceremony, which widely circulated on social media, showed him in a visibly weakened state, struggling to walk, avoiding eye contact, and appearing incoherent and unresponsive throughout the nuptial rites.
+He died on 13 October in Kinshasa at the age of 78, and the funeral was held on 19 December.
+Before burial, his remains were displayed at the National Museum of the Democratic Republic of the Congo and the esplanade of the Palais du Peuple.
+He was laid to rest at the Entre Terre et Ciel cemetery in Kinshasa.

-During the official funeral ceremony, President Félix Tshisekedi posthumously awarded him the Order of the National Heroes Kabila-Lumumba.
-The ceremony was marked by military honors and a gathering of dignitaries, including government ministers, parliamentarians, cultural figures, artists, and members of the general public.
-The Minister of Culture, Arts and Heritage, Catherine Furaha, delivered a eulogy on behalf of the government, celebrating Verckys as a prominent figure in Congolese music.
-She highlighted his versatile legacy, specifically noting his pioneering role as the first African of his era to own and operate a record label, Éditions Vévé.
-She credited him with significantly shaping Congolese rumba and promoting African music on the international stage.
-His hit song "Nakomitunaka" was cited as a reflection of his philosophical and cultural insight.
+During the official funeral ceremony, President Félix Tshisekedi posthumously awarded him the Order of the National Heroes Kabila-Lumumba, and the ceremony was marked by military honors and a gathering of dignitaries, including government ministers, parliamentarians, cultural figures, artists, and members of the general public.